GerryOnGithub/AtlasMap-Camel-Starter/README.md

 # AtlasMap-Camel-Starter
-Hack of AltasMap/Camel demo; start on performance measurements but JSON is proprietary and not included
+Hack of AltasMap/Camel demo

+This is a (working) start on some performance measurements.

+Only uploaded to git to simplify transfering files to my VM which is behind firewalls/proxys.